Yousaf says SNP is ‘united’ as he appoints supporters to his first Cabinet

 He added: “We had a good meeting (on Tuesday) after the parliamentary vote and there could not have been more unity in the party.”

-SNP Deputy leader Keith Brown will also not be in Mr Yousaf’s Cabinet after Ms Constance replaced him as Justice Secretary.
+SNP deputy leader Mr Brown will also not be in Mr Yousaf’s Cabinet after Ms Constance replaced him as Justice Secretary.

 Mr Yousaf said it was “inevitable” some people had to move on.

-Mr Yousaf told the PA news agency it was the “biggest Government reshuffle” since about 2007 with more surprise announcements expected on Thursday when Mr Yousaf unveils his junior ministers.
+Mr Yousaf told the PA news agency it was the “biggest Government reshuffle” since about 2007.

 In a statement after the appointments, the First Minister said: “The Cabinet team I have unveiled reflects the priorities that we will pursue as a Government – including tackling child poverty, improving public services and building a fairer, greener economy.